DanielSagiv/theone_server/docs/MD_files/ADMIN-FULL-ACCESS-COE-EDITING.md

 **File**: `services/botToolHandlers.js` or `services/botSentimentService.js`

 **Changes**:
+- **For clients**: System uses auto-selection with sentiment-based matching (see `bot-coe-creation-stage2.md`)
-- When admin is building COE via bot:
+  - `autoSelectEventsBySentiment` function is called
+  - Events are ranked by sentiment score and automatically selected
+  - No manual selection needed
+- **For admins**: Admin manually selects events from all available options
   - Still respect city and date range from preferences
   - Still respect universal restrictions (not held, not fully booked)
-  - **But**: Don't apply optimization/sentiment scoring
+  - **But**: Don't apply optimization/sentiment scoring (`autoSelectEventsBySentiment` is NOT used)
   - Show ALL events in city/date range (not just "best" ones)
   - Pass `isAdmin: true` flag to event selection functions
+  - Admin chooses which events to include in COE

 #### 1.5 Update Bot Seat Selection Logic
 **File**: `services/botAutoFillService.js`

 **Changes**:
+- **For clients**: System uses auto-selection with budget optimization (see `smart-seat-selection-budget-optimization.md`)
-- When admin is building COE via bot:
+  - `selectSeatsByBudgetAndCapacity` function is called
+  - Seats are scored by quality + sentiment and automatically selected
+  - Budget is maximized while prioritizing quality
+  - No manual selection needed
+- **For admins**: Admin manually selects seats from all available options
   - Still respect universal restrictions (only available seats, not held)
   - Still respect capacity requirement (or allow override)
-  - **But**: Don't apply optimization/quality filtering
+  - **But**: Don't apply optimization/quality filtering (`selectSeatsByBudgetAndCapacity` is NOT used for auto-selection)
   - Show ALL available seats (not just "best" ones)
   - Pass `isAdmin: true` flag to seat selection functions
+  - Admin chooses which seats to include in COE

 #### 1.6 Update `replaceEventInCOE` Function
 **File**: `services/coeService.js`